OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/_index.md

 {{< image-centered src="/images/aixlogosml.jpg" alt="OWASP AI Exchange Logo" >}}

->All security risks for all of AI, by all professionals, for all professionals.
-Alignment and guidance for all.
+>All security risks for the whole of AI - by professionals, for every professional - providing alignment and guidance.

 {{< spacer height="40" >}}